Impeachment summer? August town halls may decide next steps

 Neither Kim, nor Slotkin, nor Spanberger supports impeachment.
 But with half the House Democrats now in favor of beginning an inquiry, the pressure will only mount on the holdouts to reach a tipping point.
 And with lawmakers returning home to voters during the August recess, what happens next may prove pivotal.

-The pro-impeachment group Need to Impeach is running television ads and, along with activists from other groups, fanning out to congressional districts to push lawmakers, and House Speaker Nancy Pelosi, to move more swiftly toward impeachment proceedings.
+The pro-impeachment group Need to Impeach is running television ads.
+Along with activists from other groups, it's also fanning out to congressional districts to push lawmakers, including House Speaker Nancy Pelosi, to move more swiftly toward impeachment proceedings.

 "You can't really make the argument he's the most corrupt president in American history and not hold him accountable," he said.
 "Either you think what he's doing is OK or you hold him accountable."